Here’s the big question: is Wix any good for SEO?

 - Submit a sitemap.
 Sitemaps are essential for SEO.
 They tell search engines what’s on your site, how it’s structured, and where to find it.
 Wix will create a sitemap for you, but in order to do this, you’ll need to make sure you’ve turned indexing on in Wix’s general SEO settings.

 - Connect to Google Analytics.
 No website builder can provide the traffic insights Google can.
 Google Analytics is the gold standard of web analytics, and it’s free!
 Connect your Wix account to Google Analytics and you’ll open a whole new world of useful data on how you can improve your website.

 - Keep learning about SEO.
 Wix is great for ‘jump-starting’ your search engine performance, but for long-term success, it pays to learn about SEO in more depth.
 There are plenty of great resources out there, but we recommend The Beginner’s Guide to SEO by Moz for getting started.

 A major strength of Wix is it lets you build your site around your content.
 Regardless of the website builder you’re using, the best way to perform well in search results is to be interesting and/or useful.
 Google isn’t interested in sites trying to game the system.
 Focus on your site, conduct smart SEO, and the results will come.

-We caught up with the ‘straight-talking SEO’ guru to discuss Wix’s SEO functionality, find out how he went from Wix sceptic to Wix fan:
+We caught up with Mark Preston, the ‘straight-talking SEO’ guru, to discuss Wix’s SEO functionality, and find out how he went from Wix skeptic to Wix fan:

 The biggest misconception has to be – “WIX is no good for SEO”.
 That is not true as I have proven within my Wix SEO case study, which caused quite a stir within the SEO community.